PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 # Viewing all objects found
-After the run is completed, the informatio generated about the objects found is automatically stored in the DataStore.

-The information is also shown in the user interface.
-For example, the objects are shown on the Flight Path graph.
+After the run is completed, the objects are shown on the Flight Path graph in orange and red.
 Clicking on the "pop-out" button above the Flight Path graph gives this expanded view:

 ![DroneFlightPathForm](./Static/DroneFlightPathForm.png?raw=true "Drone Flight Path Form")